-Other than as noted, there have been no changes to risk exposure in the last year.
+Other than as noted, there have been no changes to risk exposure in the last year except the additional risk related to assessing the impact of tariffs.

 10. Remuneration:

 Under the British Columbia Societies Act, there is a requirement to disclose the remuneration paid to all directors, to the highest paid employees who are paid at least \$75,000 annually, and to all contractors who are paid at least \$75,000 annually.